OpenTreeOfLife/reference-taxonomy/doc/method/method.md

 The following cases arise during the merge process:

+ * Source taxonomy tip:
+     * If the source node is matched to a union node, there is nothing to do - the taxon is already present.
+     * If it's ambiguous - could equally match more than one union node, even after all alignment heuristics come to bear - then there is also nothing to do; it is effectively blocked and ignored.
- * Source taxonomy tip: if the source node is matched to a union node, there is nothing to do.
-If it's unmatched and not blocked for some reason (e.g. ambiguity), then create a corresponding tip node in the union, to be attached later on.
+     * If unmatched and not ambiguous, then create a corresponding tip node in the union, to be attached higher up in the recursion.
 The source tip is then matched to the new union tip.
  * Source taxonomy internal node: the source node's children have already been processed (recursively), and are all matched to targets in the union (or, rarely, blocked, see above).
 The targets are either